konstantinakatmada/konstantinakatmada/README.md

 ### Hi there 👋
 - 🤝 I am Konstantina.
-Welcome to my Github profile! 😄 Pronouns: she/her
+Welcome to my Github profile!😄 Pronouns: she/her
 - 🔭 I’m currently doing the Founders and Coders web development bootcamp in London (cohort 26).
 - 🌱 I practice building websites without using third-party libraries.
 - 👯 I’m looking to collaborate on all kinds of projects.
 At the moment, the journey (coding) amazes me more than the destination.